P1sec/pycrate/README.md

 ===============

 Pycrate is a french word for qualifying bad wine (when it's close to vinegar !).
-The present software library has nothing to do with wine (except it is developped in France), it is simply a Python library for manipulating various digital formats in an easy way, with a funny name.
+The present software library has nothing to do with wine (except it is developed in France), it is simply a Python library for manipulating various digital formats in an easy way, with a funny name.
+Most of the format supported are related in one way or another to cellular network's signalling.
 It is the glorious successor of [libmich](https://github.com/mitshell/libmich), which was started back in 2009, served well and retired in 2017.